supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-10-03-1-Think-like-a-debugger.md

 If your question hasn't been answered anywhere online, check again with a different search.
 Then again.
 And only then should you ask a human being.
 If you do need help from a human - ask for it comprehensively.
 Check back for a future post on how to do this!

 <!-- TODO: How to ask for help programming/debugging help blog post-->

-### Lesson 8: Use print statements at intermediate points
-This is truly a golden hack, one that has helped me diagnose *countless* silly errors.
-Use `print()` to make sure your variables are as you expect them to be.
-Use them liberally, as long as the results are visually understandable (maybe don't print 1000s of lines of output).

-Pro tip: With data cleaning, machine learning, and deep learning, it is very helpful to print the shapes of your arrays at intermediate points, especially before and after matrix multiplications.

 ### Lesson 9: Write tests
 How do you know that your code is failing?
 Are you running a code snippet that gives you an unexpected output?
 That code snippet is a test.